LogtalkDotOrg/logtalk3/library/git/NOTES.md

 https://git-scm.com/docs/pretty-formats

-Convenient predicates are also provided for common used formats such as the commit author and the commit hash.
+Convenient predicates are also provided for commonly used formats such as the commit author and the commit hash.
 For example:

 	| ?- git::commit_author('/Users/pmoura/Documents/Logtalk/logtalk3', Author).